Nemesis: Greek Goddess of Retribution and Justice

 - Hermes: Ancient Greek god of trade, luck, fertility, sleep, and thieves

 - Demeter: Greek goddess of agriculture and grains

 Nemesis’ name evokes a meaning of “to give what is due”.
 Her name is most likely related to νέμειν némein, which is a Greek term that raises notions of “judgment” and “distribution”.

 There is a reasonable explanation as to why Nemesis was always associated with Nyx.
 Hesiod, in his Theogony, opines that Nyx gave birth to Nemesis as some sort of control mechanism to flawed humans whose only destiny was in the bosom of death.

 Nemesis’ importance and role in the Greek pantheon

 Ancient Greeks always loved themes of divine retribution and accepting punishments and rewards that are due them from the gods.
-The Hellenistic period (323-31 BCE) was rife with those kind of themes, especially in the works of many Greek tragedy writers such Sophocles, Aeschylus, and Euripides.
+The Hellenistic period (323-31 BCE) was rife with those kinds of themes, especially in the works of many Greek tragedy writers such as Sophocles, Aeschylus, and Euripides.